Introduction to Flexbox Essentials

-CSS Flexbox grid For Beginners
+CSS Flexbox Grid For Beginners

-What are layout modes?
+What are Layout Modes?

-The relatively newer Flexbox properties (Flexible box) layout has been designed as a more efficient method of laying out, aligning and distributing space among container items, even if the size of these items is dynamic or unknown.
-Hence the term ‘flexible’.
+The relatively newer Flexbox properties (Flexible box) layout has been designed as a more efficient method of laying out, aligning, and distributing space among container items, even if the size of these items is dynamic or unknown.
+Hence the term ‘flexible.’

-The Flexbox Properties concept
+The Flexbox Properties Concept

-The most important thing about Flexbox properties is that it is direction-agnostic.
-While the block layout is vertical-based and inline layout is horizontal-based, Flexbox is neither.
-Block and inline work well in the right situations, but lack the flexibility to support complicated or large applications, particularly when it comes to change orientation, stretching, shrinking, resizing and otherwise changing up the dimensions of the elements.
+Block and inline work well in the right situations but lack the flexibility to support complicated or large applications, particularly when it comes to changing orientation, stretching, shrinking, resizing, and otherwise changing up the dimensions of the elements.

-Where are Flexbox properties used?
+Where are Flexbox Properties Used?

-Why is Flexbox preferred?
+Why is Flexbox Preferred?

 A Guide to Flexbox Properties